wesleytian/blog/content/2016/amp.md

 date: 2016-07-23
 title: Building My Own Amplifier
 draft: false
-tags: ["tech", "music", "diy", "electronics"]
+tags: ["music", "diy", "hardware", "project"]
 ---

 ![Amp](/IMG_1212.jpg)

 Why?
 What? and How?

 As a music enthusiast, I've always been in the pursuit of the best sound replication devices.
-As I researched more and more about headphones and the amazing world of sound replication, I kept reading about these things called amps and DACs.
-For a long time, I simply ignored those terms as I felt that they were too advanced for just the average joe.
+As I researched more and more about headphones and the amazing world of sound replication, I kept reading about these things called amps and DACs (digital-to-analag converters).
+For a long time, I simply ignored those terms as I felt that they were too advanced for the average Joe.
 They seemed too complicated and only for the professional studio recorders or niche audiophile market.
-Some people are fine with their Apple Earpods, but seeing how much I enjoyed listening to music, I decided to further delve into this world of sound reproductions
+Some people are fine with their Apple Earpods, but seeing how much I enjoyed listening to music, I decided to further delve into this world of sound reproductions.

-WHY
+# WHY

 In order to play music, one must have an amp.
 Each computer and device that is able to play music have a built-in amp in the housing of the device.
 However, if you plan to use higher-fidelity earphones that have a higher output impendence (32ohms), then an external amp would be useful if not necessary to increase the volume without unnecessary distortion.
 As you may know, increasing the volume to high levels will not only cause damage to the headphones but will also cause enormous distortion.
 A good amp not only provides sufficient power to increase the volume of the sound but also do so without losing noticeable sound quality.
 An external headphone amp offers more space that can provide better circuitry and a stronger power supply.